alxflam/localizer/README.md

 - [X] Provide electron build for linux
 - [X] Provide GH action for linting
 - [X] Use a custom configuration drectory instead of .theia
+- [ ] Translation file view shoudl itself provide a dirty state and be saveable
+- [ ] Styling for input fields in file view
+- [ ] Translation file view should display key metadata
 - [ ] Translation Preview should allow editing
 - [ ] Translation Group View should display all translations dynamically
     - [ ] add editing